East Asian Studies Major: 36 credits

 Students majoring in EAS must take 36 credit hours in EAS courses, including 12 credits in Chinese or Japanese language and 24 additional credits in EAS courses in three different departments.
 Those 24 credit courses must include:

-- 2. At least three courses at the 300-400 level (including further language study); and
+- At least four courses at the 300-400 level (including further language study); and

 Your capstone may be a course or an internship or some other structured project that ties together your EAS coursework and allows you to reflect upon your experience in the EAS major.
 If you are double-majoring, your capstone experience will allow you to synthesize your two majors.